Online Social Networks: Threats and Solutions: Threats

-\paragraph{Cross-Site Scripting (XSS).} A cross-site scripting (XSS) attack is an assault against web applications.
-The attacker who uses the cross site-scripting exploits the trust of the web client in the web application and causes the web client to run malicious code capable of collecting sensitive information.
-Online social networks, which are types of web applications, can suffer from XSS attacks.
+\paragraph{Cross-Site Scripting (XSS).} \s{An XSS} attack is an assault against web applications.
+The attacker who uses the \s{XSS} exploits the trust of the web client in the web application and causes the web client to run malicious code capable of collecting sensitive information.
+OSNs, which are types of applications, can suffer from XSS attacks.
 Furthermore, attackers can use an XSS vulnerability combined with the OSN infrastructure to create an XSS worm that can spread virally among social network users~\cite{livshits2008spectator}.
 In April 2009, such an XSS worm, called Mikeyy, rapidly transmitted automated tweets across Twitter and infected many users, among them celebrities like Oprah Winfrey and Ashton Kutcher.
 The Mikeyy worm used an XSS weakness and the Twitter network structure to spread through Twitter user profiles~\cite{mikeyy}.

 \paragraph{Internet Fraud.} Internet fraud, also known as cyber fraud, refers to using Internet access to scam or take advantage of people.
-In the past, con artists used traditional in-person social networks, such as weekly group meetings, to gradually establish strong bonds with their potential victims.
-More recently, according to the North American Securities Administrators Association (NASAA)~\cite{nasaa}, with the rising popularity of online social networks, con artists have turned to OSNs in order to establish trust connections with their victims, and they now operate using personal data published in the victims' online profiles.
+In the past, con artists used traditional in-person social networks, such as weekly group meetings, to gradually establish strong bonds with their potential victims. \s{Currently}, according to the North American Securities Administrators Association (NASAA)~\cite{nasaa}, with the rising popularity of \s{online networking}, con artists have turned to OSNs to establish trust connections with their victims, and \s{then they take advantage of} personal data published in the victims' online profiles.
 In recent years, for example, fraudsters have been hacking into the accounts of Facebook users who travel abroad.
 Once they manage to log into a user's account, the scammers cunningly ask the user's friends for assistance in transferring money to the scammer's bank account.
 One victim of this type of fraud was Abigail Pickett.
-While travelling in Colombia, Abigail discovered that her Facebook account had been hijacked from someone in Nigeria and was being used to send requests for money to friends on the pretext that she was ``stranded''~\cite{fraud}.
+While travelling in Colombia, Abigail discovered that her Facebook account had been hijacked \s{by} someone in Nigeria\s{, and it was} being used to send requests for money \s{to her network} friends on the pretext that she was ``stranded''~\cite{fraud}.